AC4G/strest/README.md

 # Strest

 Strest is a command-line tool for stress testing web servers by sending a large number of HTTP requests.
-It provides insights into server performance by measuring average response times, and calculating the maximum requests per minute the server can handle.
+It provides insights into server performance by measuring average response times, and calculating the maximum requests per minute the server can handle and other relevant metrics.

 ## Features

-- Send a specified number of HTTP requests to a target URL.
+- Send HTTP requests to a specified URL for a specified duration.
 - Customize the HTTP method, headers, and request payload data.
 - Measure the average response time of successful requests.
 - Calculate the requests per minute (RPM) metric.